1.1. Agent means Qwintry LLC, a legal entity, established and operating in accordance with the US legislation that regulates Parcel shipping.

 6.2.
-Phones, tablet computers and other electronic devices when they are shipped through the Agent by USPS (USPS Priority и USPS Express (EMS)) in the territories of Russia, Ukraine, and Moldova.
+Phones, tablet computers and other electronic devices when they are shipped through the Agent by USPS (USPS Priority и USPS Express (EMS)).

 6.3.
 Apple phones, tablet computers and other electronic devices shipped through the Agent to Russia are covered by insurance exclusively if shipped through the delivery method Qwintry Air.

 6.4.
 Electronics, household appliances, power tools and computer components can have insurance coverage only of the manufacturer packaging is available.

 6.5.
 The Goods purchased on the Ebay multinational e-commerce website can be insured only if the Insured submits a special request to the Agent for taking pictures of the Goods to verify its condition on the moment when the Insurance Contract is executed.